-Lemonade Sparkler Q and A
+Lemonade Sparkler Tips

 Do you really need to peel the lemon peel in an uninterrupted spiral?

 No, but why not try it, because it’s pretty in the glass and it’s a satisfying 30-second-long project, made better with a sharp peeler that makes extremely thin peels.
 Have leftover peels?
 Try this easy and delicious Candied Citrus Peels recipe.

 This lemonade uses simple syrup, which you probably have the ingredients for on hand, so the sugar mixes evenly with the juice and you completely control the sweetness.
+The recipe is below.

 Shaken or stirred?